3900 S.W. 100th Ave., Davie, FL 33328

 The 243.3 acres of this park range from 23 acres of restored freshwater marsh accessible by a 1,000-foot boardwalk to the 102.2-acre Pine Island Ridge, an archaeological site that includes equestrian and nature trails and, at 29 feet above sea level, is the highest natural elevation in Broward County.
 Behind the main office assembly complex, there is a sculpture dedicated to the Seminole leader Sam Jones (Abiaka).
 The park is also listed on the Great Florida Birding and Wildlife Trail.

-Equestrian Trails: The park is known for its extensive network of horse trails, which were developed in cooperation with the South Florida Trail Riders Association.
+The park is known for its extensive network of horse trails, which were developed in cooperation with the South Florida Trail Riders Association.
 There are more than seven miles of designated trails, including some in the Pine Island Ridge Natural Area.
-Riders may bring in their own horses or use horses provided by AA-D Horse Adventures (see below).
+Riders must bring in their own horses - rentals are no longer available at the park.
+Here are Horse Trail Dos & Don'ts.

-Marina: Paddleboat rentals are available on Saturdays, Sundays, and most holidays from 10 a.m. to 5 p.m.
+Paddleboat rentals are available on Saturdays, Sundays, and most holidays from 10 a.m. to 4 p.m.
 Children under 18 must be accompanied by an adult.
-No private boats permitted. $7/hour or $13/four hours.
-Cash only accepted for both rental fees and deposits ($10/boat, along with a picture I.D.).
+No private boats permitted. $10 plus tax for one hour, $15 plus tax for two hours, or $25 plus tax for four hours.
+Payment of rental fees can be made by cash or credit card; rental deposits are cash only ($10/boat, along with a picture I.D.).
 Life jackets are provided and must be worn at all times.

 Baton and Dance Classes